Anchorm/SoulAnchor/README.md

 &nbsp;

-SoulAnchor is a basic and free X11 Bible reading tool with some extra's.
+SoulAnchor is a basic X11 Bible reading tool.
+With it you can read and search and compare the Scriptures.
+There's also an option to display Strong's numbers and definitions.
+And there are dictionaries available.

 The vision i have for SoulAnchor:
 * Basic but handy tool for daily use
 * Bible reader first, light study tool second
-* Avoid distractions, keep it focused
 * Open / easy to modify, add/remove translations
 * Multiple ways to contemplate the Word, text, audio, image